-While a brand new home delivers up-to-date countertops and the latest in bathroom fixtures, it is often lacking when it comes to the landscape.
-Expansive lawns and miniscule shrubs do little to complement a new home’s curb appeal.
+While a brand new home delivers up-to-date countertops and the latest in bathroom fixtures, it is often lacking when it comes to the landscape and foundation plants.
+Expansive lawns and tiny shrubs do little to complement a new home’s curb appeal.

-Sun.
-Sun exposure shifts throughout the day, so you will need to observe the garden at different times to gain a good understanding of light exposure.
+Sun exposure shifts throughout the day, so you will need to observe your outdoor space at different times to gain a good understanding of light exposure.
 Note areas that receive full sun or full shade.

-Soil Type.
 Soils may vary from one area of the landscape to another, so be sure to dig holes in a variety of locations to determine the texture of soils.
 Does the landscape have sandy or loamy soils?
 Do you have a lot of clay?

 Walk the garden after a rain to see where water collects and make note of rainfall patterns in your area.
 Do you frequently experience drought or is your climate humid in summer?

-Wind.
 Many plants, such as broadleaf evergreens, are sensitive to drying winter winds.
 Understanding wind patterns can help you site plants appropriately and plan for protection in seating areas.

 Wind exposure varies considerably across a landscape.
 Some areas are likely exposed to strong winds while others may be protected by buildings, structures, or tall plants.